 Ingredients

 - Flour.
-You'll need it for the crust and just a little more to thicken the filling.
+I use all-purpose wheat flour in my recipe.
+You'll use it to make the dough and a little thicken the filling.

 - Eggs.
-Just a couple of eggs go into the quiche-like filling.
+A couple of whole eggs go into the filling to help it set up.

 - Heavy cream.
 It makes the filling super creamy and delicious!
 No regrets.

-- Caraway Seeds.
-My Oma Sieghilde used to add some whole caraway seed (one tablespoon or so) to help with digestion.
-I am not a big fan of them, but feel free to add some if you like them!
+- Caraway Seeds (optional) My Oma Sieghilde used to add some whole caraway seed (one tablespoon or so) into the filling to help with digestion.
+I am not a big fan of caraway, but you can add some if you would like.
+It would also be pretty to brush the edges of the crust with egg wash before baking and to top those with caraway.

 How to make authentic German onion pie